Locoduino/LightDimmer/README.md

 In ```loop```, you shall call ```LightDimmer::update()``` to call the library so that it update the state of each declared object.

+### Limitations

+Period, on, brightening and fading times are 16 bits integer.
+So the maximum values of the time settings are 65,535s.

+## Functions of LightDimmer

 The following functions are available:

 ### LightDimmer::update()